inbo/pywhip/docs/index.rst

 Contents:

-The pywhip package is a Python package to validate data against whip specifications
+The pywhip package is a Python package to validate data against whip specifications, defined in a YAML file:

 .. toctree::
    :maxdepth: 2